-As of May 11th, 2020, the Sport Management B.S. degree program will not be offered on the Providence Campus.
+As of May 5, 2022, the International Beverage Management - M.S. degree program will not be offered on the Providence Campus.